bulletinhub/frontend/README.md

 # Bulletin Hub

 A nextjs front end project to be your news hub.
 The app design choices were solely based on my creativity (feel free to make suggestions!)
+This project (both frontend and backend) was part of a Skill Assessment test for a job.

 ## WORK IN PROGRESS:
 - [x] Fix some bugs with the filter